Eva Ruth Spalding

-Eva Ruth Spalding (December 19, 1883 - March 1969) was a British composer who wrote string quartets and piano music, and set texts by many poets to music.
+Eva Ruth Spalding (19 December 1883 - March 1969) was a British composer, violin and piano teacher who wrote six string quartets, solo piano music and songs.

-Spalding was born in Blackheath, Kent, to Henry Spalding and his second wife Ellen.
+Spalding was born in Blackheath, Kent, to Henry Spalding (a paper merchant) and his second wife Ellen.
 She was the youngest of eight children, with four half-siblings and three full siblings.
-Henry Spalding was a paper merchant.
+One of the full siblings was Selma Nellie Spalding (1881-1965), later Lady Lennard.

 Spalding studied at the Royal Academy of Music, where she passed the violin teacher exam in 1904.
 She also studied with Leopold Auer at the St. Petersburg Conservatory in Russia.
 After returning to England, she taught piano and violin privately and at Bradfield College.
+In the 1920s she was sharing rooms and appearing in concerts with pianist composer Beatrice Mary Hall (1890-1961).
+(Hall's Six melodies pour piano (1923) are dedicated to Spalding).
+From the 1940s she lived at Tyndrum, Pond Lane, Churt in Surrey.
+In the 1950s she still occasionally performed in a piano duet with Daniel Kelly (1898-1993).

-Spalding set texts by the following poets to music: Léon Bazalgette, William Blake, Phineas Fletcher, Paul Fort, Fernand Gregh, George Herbert, Ioannes Papadiamantopoulos (as Jean Moréas), Edmund Spenser, Charles van Lerberghe, Clara Walsh, and Walt Whitman.
+She set texts by the following poets to music: Léon Bazalgette, William Blake, Phineas Fletcher, Paul Fort, Fernand Gregh, George Herbert, Ioannes Papadiamantopoulos (as Jean Moréas), Edmund Spenser, Charles van Lerberghe, Clara Walsh, and Walt Whitman.

-List of Songs by Eva Ruth Spalding
+Spalding composed six string quartets, the first in the early 1920s.
+No. 5 was performed by the Aleph String Quartet at the Wigmore Hall on Tuesday 25 April 1950, along with the Five Songs from Spencer's Amoretti, sung by tenor Frederick Fuller.
+It was described by critic Scott Goddard as "contemporary in sentiment, and not at all modern in manner".
+Her music was published by Maurice Senart, with many of the song texts in both French and English versions.

-Spalding’s music was published by Maurice Senart.
-In addition to songs, her compositions included:
+She died at Churt in 1969, aged 85.